-Depending on the particular PIC18F2420/2520/4420/4520 device selected, PORTE is implemented in two different ways.
+Depending on the particular PIC18F4321 family device selected, PORTE is implemented in two different ways.

 For 40/44-pin devices, PORTE is a 4-bit wide port.
 Three pins (RE0/RD/AN5, RE1/WR/AN6 and RE2/CS/AN7) are individually configurable as inputs or outputs.
 These pins have Schmitt Trigger input buffers.
-When selected as an analog input, these pins will read as '0's.
+When selected as analog inputs, these pins will read as '0'.